SymfonyCasts/design-patterns/sfcasts/command-actions.md

 All right!
 We're ready to add more actions to our game and allow players to *choose* their actions.

 *First*, we need to create an *interface* for our commands.
-To do that, inside the `/ActionCommand` directory, let's create a new PHP file and call it `ActionCommandInterface`.
+To do that, inside the `ActionCommand` directory, let's create a new PHP file and call it `ActionCommandInterface`.
 Inside, we'll add a single method called `execute()` with no arguments.
 Interface *done*!

 Next, let's open `AttackCommand` and make it implement `ActionCommandInterface`.
 The `execute()` method is *already* implemented here, so this is ready to go. *Nice*!

-If you downloaded the course code, we can save some time by grabbing the rest of the actions we need in our `/tutorial` directory at the root of our project.
-Copy the `HealCommand` and `SurrenderCommand` files into the `/ActionCommand` directory.
+If you downloaded the course code, we can save some time by grabbing the rest of the actions we need in our `tutorial` directory at the root of our project.
+Copy the `HealCommand` and `SurrenderCommand` files into the `ActionCommand` directory.

 Let's check those out.
 Inside `HealCommand`, we can see that it has a constructor that *only* cares about the player object.
 And in the `execute()` method, we have some code that calculates how much damage the player will heal, and then sets the player's health to the new amount (not exceeding their max health).
 Finally, it prints a message on the screen.

-If we take a look at `SurrenderCommand`, the constructor here is the same as the one in `HealCommand` - it only cares about the player object.
+If we take a look at the `SurrenderCommand`, the constructor here is the same as the one in `HealCommand` - it only cares about the player object.
 And in the `execute()` method, I cheated a little bit because there's no proper way to end a battle, so I just set the player's health to `0`.
 Cool, right?

 ## Asking the Player to Choose an Action